 - Places to add words of emphasis – sometimes, simply changing a phrase like “this is one way to grow your email list” to “this is one pretty sweet way to grow your email list” can make a world of difference.
 Your readers will appreciate the additional words of emphasis to help them understand how they’re supposed to take it all in.

-The subject line will determine whether your email is opened at all… so if you've spent hours writing the email itself, plan on spending a decent amount of time coming up with the perfect one-liner to grab the reader’s attention.
+The subject line will determine whether your email is opened at all.
+If you’ve spent hours writing the email itself, plan on spending a decent amount of time coming up with the perfect one-liner to grab the reader’s attention.

-Your subject lines should include one or more of the following:
+Your email subject lines should include one or more of the following:

 - Stand out visually

 - Evoke an emotional response